 Louise’s husband, Brian studied at Edinburgh Art College where he experimented with various mediums.
 Works include landscapes, portraits and old masters using acrylics, pencil and oils however currently he is enjoying the challenges of water colours.
 Brian’s studio is shared with his motorcycles and inspiration from around him can be seen in his recent motorbike engine paintings.
-These unique enchanting pictures bring the inside of any shed to life and can be seen now only at the dragonfly.
+These unique and enchanting pictures bring the inside of any shed to life and can be seen now only at The Dragonfly.

 Meet some of our artists at the Dragonfly

 The Dragonfly Arts & Crafts